Transport and Ageing : Extending Quality of Life for Older People Via Public and Private Transport, 2000-2001

 Volunteer sample

-In Renfrewshire, every nth name of the electoral register was taken, to achieve a list of 1250 name
+In Renfrewshire, every nth name of the electoral register was taken, to achieve a list of 1250 names and addresses for each location.

 Face-to-face interview